-Professor Thomas Markland focuses on problems at the interface of quantum mechanics and statistical mechanics, with applications ranging from chemistry and biology to geology and materials science.
+Professor Tom Markland focuses on problems at the interface of quantum mechanics and statistical mechanics, with applications ranging from chemistry and biology to geology and materials science.
 Markland Group research frequently explores theories of hydrogen bonding, the interplay between structure and dynamics, systems with multiple time and length-scales, and quantum mechanical effects.
 Particular current interests include proton and electron transfer in materials and enzymatic systems, atmospheric isotope separation, and the control of catalytic chemical reactivity in heterogeneous environments.

 Work in the Markland Group has already provided insights into several systems, including reactions in liquids and enzymes, and the quantum liquid–glass transition.
-Group members have also introduced methods to perform path integral calculations at near classical computational cost, expanding our ability to treat large-scale condensed phase systems.
+Group members have also introduced methods to perform path integral calculations at near classical computational cost, expanding the ability to treat large-scale condensed phase systems.

 Please visit the Markland Group website to learn more.